zhangruochi/DeerNet/README.md

 SKNet is a new type of neural network that is simple in structure but complex in neuron.
 Each of its neuron is a traditional estimator such as SVM, RF, etc.

 ## Fetaures
 We think that such a network has many applicable scenarios.
+For example:
 - We don't have enough samples to train neural networks.
 - We hope to improve the accuracy of the model by means of emsemble.
 - We hope to learn some new features.
-- We want to save a lot of parameter adjustment time while getting a stable and good model.
+- We want to save a lot of parameter-tuning time while getting a stable and good model.

 ## Installation